---- Shaded boxes represent airflow outside the required 300-450 cfm/ton.
+--- Shaded boxes represent airflow outside the required 300-450 cfm/ton, which are not recommended.

 NOTES: Airflow based upon cooling performance at 230V with no electric heat and no filter.
 Airflow at 208V is approximately the same as 230V because the mult-tap ECM motor is a constant torque motor.
 The torque doesn't drop off at the speeds in which the motor operates.